Cost reduction tops the people agenda, survey finds

 The full report, Making People Count: 2019 Report on Workforce Analytics, is available for download here.

 Orgvue, is the leading SaaS workforce analysis and modelling solution used by business, finance, and HR leaders to plan and optimize organizations on an ongoing basis.
-Orgvue is headquartered in London and works with over 100 enterprise clients from additional offices in The Hague and Philadelphia.
-To learn more, visit: www.Orgvue.com.
+Orgvue is headquartered in London and works with over 100 enterprise customers from additional offices in The Hague and Philadelphia.
+To learn more, visit: www.orgvue.com.